claudiorivera/scavenger-hunt/README.md

 # Known Bugs

-- "Find more" (after successful collect) does not correctly move on to the next item consistently (depends on how many total items there are to find, how many the user has already found, and also how the user got to the collect page).
+- "Find more" (after successful collect) does not correctly move on to the next item consistently (it has trouble handling the last uncollected item).
 This is a state management "off by one" and/or revalidation bug that I've been unsuccessful in tracking down.
 I'll revisit this in the future.